alto-wg/draft-alto-pv/services.md

 ### Accept Input Parameters ## {#pvecs-accept}

 The input parameters of the multipart Endpoint Cost Service resource are supplied in the body of an HTTP POST request.
-This document extends the input parameters to an Endpoint Cost Service, which is defined as a JSON object of type ReqEndpointCost in Section 11.5.1.3 in RFC 7285 {{RFC7285}}, with a data format indicated by the media type `application/alto-endpointcostparams+json`, which is a JSON object of type PVReqEndpointCost:
+This document extends the input parameters to an Endpoint Cost Service, which is defined as a JSON object of type ReqEndpointCost in Section 4.2.2 in RFC 8189 {{RFC8189}}, with a data format indicated by the media type `application/alto-endpointcostparams+json`, which is a JSON object of type PVReqEndpointCost:

 ~~~
 object {
   [EntityPropertyName ane-property-names<0..*>;]
-} PVReqEndpointcost : ReqEndpointcost;
+} PVReqEndpointcost : ReqEndpointcostMap;
 ~~~

 with fields: